kserve/kserve/python/xgbserver/README.md

 ## Building your own XGBoost Server Docker Image

 You can build and publish your own image for development needs.
-Please ensure that you modify the kfservice files for XGBoost in the api directory to point to your own image.
+Please ensure that you modify the inferenceservice files for XGBoost in the api directory to point to your own image.

 To build your own image, navigate up one directory level to the `python` directory and run: